 Determining the CFM Required (Cubic Feet Per Minute)

 When ascertaining what refrigeration pump needs to be used, it’s important to determine the CFM rating required for a job.
+This is more commonly known in some countries as the LPM, Litres per minute.

 This can mean that those dealing with a variety of air conditioning units may need to invest in more than one pump to ensure maximum productivity and ensure overheads are low.